jjlange/StudyTrack/README.md

 Source code of the Track &amp; trace app for universities.
 Project for the Programming Society - Hackathon by the University of Westminster

 ## Main source code  &nbsp; 🛠
+The app is written in Swift (98.9%) and small piece of Ruby (1.1%) for the package manager to import the two important frameworks (Alamofire & SwiftyJSON).
 You can find the actual written source code for the iOS (& maybe macOS application 😉) in the 'TrackAndTrace' folder.

 ## How do I run this app?  &nbsp; ▶️
 ### You will need a device running macOS Catalina or Big Sur to install it on your iPhone!